CW’s Next DC Crossover To Feature Four Superhero Series — Including ‘Supergirl’

-If you were among the CW fans who complained about the “Invasion” crossover not being a true four-way DC crossover – you are in for a treat.
+If you were among the CW fans who complained about the “Invasion” crossover not being a true four-way DC crossover, you are in for a treat.

 The CW has big plans for DC fans as the next big superhero crossover is currently being planned with the intention of including Arrow, The Flash, Legends of Tomorrow, and Supergirl.